Today is a good day to discover more about the health benefits of nutmeg.

 Test-tube studies have shown that nutmeg’s antioxidant properties have significant effects on free radicals.

-Antioxidants in your body help in preventing cellular damage and protecting you from chronic diseases.
+Antioxidants in your body help prevent cellular damage and protect you from chronic diseases.

 6. Helps Relieve Pain

 Nutmeg oil has been shown to relieve pain and is used to treat long-term pain.

 A study found that using nutmeg oil to treat inflammatory pain is more effective than using other painkillers like diclofenac.

 This study was conducted on rats.